bast/software-development-toolbox/doc/faq.rst

 -------------------------

 There are several microwave possibilities with plates and forks and knives etc. in close vicinity of the course room.
+Please remember to wash your dishes or to put them into the dishwasher.